zenden2k/curl-cpp-wrapper/README.md

 ```
 Custom request header:
 ```
-nc.addQueryHeader("User-Agent", "Mozilla/5.0");
+nc.addQueryHeader("Content-Type", "application/json");
 ```

-If you want to use HTTPS, you should compile libcurl with openssl support (you could also use WinSSL on Windows).
+## Attention

+You **should** build libcurl with **Unicode** feature enabled on Windows,  otherwise, file upload may fail.

-If you compile libcurl for windows with OpenSSL support (instead of WinSSL), you should put "curl-ca-bundle.crt" file into your application's directory).
+If you compile libcurl for Windows with OpenSSL support (instead of Schannel), you should put "curl-ca-bundle.crt" file into your application's binary directory).